FX-HAO/JXUSTGPA/README.md

 JXUSTGPA
 ========

-query the student grand point average
+query the student grand point average. use of pyhton.